highcharts4gwt/generator/README.md

 To know more about Highcharts please have a look to [the official web page](http://www.highcharts.com/products/highcharts)

-This project has been created as an alternative to [Moxiegroup](http://www.moxiegroup.com/) highcharts wrapper [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/), sources of the project [Sourceforge sources](http://sourceforge.net/projects/gwt-highcharts/)
+This project has been created as an alternative to [Moxiegroup](http://www.moxiegroup.com/) highcharts wrapper [http://www.moxiegroup.com/moxieapps/gwt-highcharts/](http://www.moxiegroup.com/moxieapps/gwt-highcharts/), sources of the project can be found on [sourceforge](http://sourceforge.net/projects/gwt-highcharts/)

 #Why this wrapper ?